Definitions of fats in the dictionary contain the idea that they are used to store energy and keep the body warm.

 When it’s written “low fat”, buyers think it is healthier.
 Many people watch what they eat, but nevertheless they get 200 grams of carbohydrates daily.
 Raw materials for the greatest excess fat factory.

-That’s the result from the “official” scientific researches and the generations educated by quoted “research” without understanding.
+That’s the result from the “official” scientific researches (with abundance of contradictory conclusions between them) and the generations educated by quoted “research” without understanding.
 What matters at the end of the day is results.
 The ones who won’t look cannot know.